DrMWK/OpenModelica_Furuta/README.md

 #4 OpenModelica Package for step-by-step build-up of the model (Furuta_Steps.mo)

-Remark: design and dimensions of the pendelum are oriented on the following Furuta pendelum / model including CAD data:
+#5 Python Script for visualizing the torque step response of the actuator model (Charac_Akt_V04.py)

-www.github.com/bgkatz/Furuta-Pendulum
+Remark: design and dimensions of the pendelum are oriented on the following Furuta pendelum / model including CAD data: www.github.com/bgkatz/Furuta-Pendulum

-Copyright (c) 2026 Markus Kemmner
+Copyright (c) 2026 DrMWK

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal